Creation and Execution of Manual Test Run

 6. Once done, click the Create Run button at the bottom.

 7. Your manual run is ready displaying a pop-up message.
-Click the Open Test Run button in the pop-up.
+Click the Run button to start the manual test.

-To activate the manual test runner, click the run icon on the right of the test steps.
-A window opens with a short demo of how to use the Manual Execution Wizard to start the Manual Test Run.
+10. Opkey browser extension comes pre-loaded with the manual test runner wizard that helps execute your manual test cases.
+To activate and use the manual test runner, click the run icon on the right of the test steps.
+A window opens with a short demo of how to use the manual execution wizard to start the manual test run.

-11. Click the Opkey Browser Extension at the top of the browser window to open the Manual Execution Wizard.
-If you are executing the test run for the first time, click the Add Extension button and follow the instructions to add the Opkey Browser extension.
+11. Click the Opkey Browser Extension at the top of the browser window to open the Manual execution wizard.

-12. In the Manual Execution Wizard, you can add comments, view details, and attach videos or images to the test steps to keep a record of step execution for reviewers' reference.
+12. In the manual execution wizard, you can add comments, view details, and attach videos or images against each test step.
+This helps with comprehensive documentation of step execution for reviewers' reference.

-13. Before finishing the execution of the test run, if you want to log a ticket with respect to the test case for any issue, you can click on the + icon and click Create Ticket.
-You can also create a user story or capture a video of execution by clicking Create User Story or Capture Video.
+13. Before finishing the execution of the test run, if you want to log a ticket concerning the test case for any issue or failed test step, you can click on the + icon and click Create Ticket.
+You can also create a user story/requirement or capture a video of execution by clicking Create User Story or Capture Video.

-14. You can update the step status by clicking the designated button on the selected step.
+14. You can update each of the test case step status by clicking the button with the exclamation icon as show in the image below.
 The available options to update the status are: Pass, Incomplete, NotExecuted, SkippedOver, and Fail.

-17. Finally, you can see the status of execution on the test run page.
+17. Finally, you can see the status of the execution on the test run page.
+The status of the test case can also be changed by clicking on the dropdown corresponding to the step as well as test case.

 You've reached the end of this article and are now well-prepared for creating and executing a manual test run.